Pallava kingdom’s Mahabalipuram / Mamallapuram – The Official UNESCO World Heritage Sites in India- Visit, Travel Guide – Part 1 (Updated)

 |CasualWalker’s Rating for Pallava kingdom’s Mahabalipuram / Mamallapuram :|

 9.7 – Awesome / Wonderful

-Last weekend gone for a one day tour to Mahabalipuram / Mamallapuram, an UNESCO Heritage Site, 7th Century Built monuments & temples.
+Last weekend went for a one-day tour to Mahabalipuram / Mamallapuram, a UNESCO Heritage Site, 7th Century Built monuments & temples.
 It was wonderfully organized by KeyTerns team Srini and Balaji.
 The trip was curated by Vijay, a young Archaeologist, who explained the Pallava kingdom history in-depth in an awesome way.

-We visited all the key places in and around Mahabalipuram / Mamallapuram like Subramaniya temple excavated site, Tiger caves, Tiger caves temple, Sthala Sayana Perumal, Shore temple, Rock cuts on the beach, Arjuna Penance, Govardhana giri, All the rathas, Mahisha mardhini cave, Varaha cave, Adhi Varaha cave temple, Ramanuja mandap, Varaha mandap, Tirumuthi cave and British Lighthouse.
-We also visited the 7D Show – virtual theatre which explained the history of Pallavas and Sea shell Museum which had 40000 imported shells.
+We visited all the key places in and around Mahabalipuram / Mamallapuram like Subramaniya temple excavated site, Tiger caves, Tiger caves temple, Sthala Sayana Perumal, Shore temple, Rock cuts on the beach, Arjuna Penance, Govardhana Giri, All the rates, Mahisha mardhini cave, Varaha cave, Adhi Varaha cave temple, Ramanuja mandap, Varaha mandap, Tirumuthi cave, and British Lighthouse.
+We also visited the 7D Show – a virtual theatre which explained the history of Pallavas and Seashell Museum which had 40000 imported shells.